 Point solutions are designed to optimize specific, complex tasks.
 Since these software types don’t focus on multiple functionalities, they have the added advantage of optimizing the specific task at hand.
 This doesn’t mean that best-of-breed software only performs one single function though.
 Most will have layered capabilities needed to run entire campaigns.
 Best of breed solutions also provide superior user experiences, improved efficiencies, and reduce costs.

 Meanwhile, all-in-one software typically offers a combination of the following: CRM, marketing automation, content management, analytics, etc. Not every capability needed for a marketer’s stack is included with all-in-one software.
 Additionally, the performance of each module is often average at best because the software doesn’t focus exclusively on any one discipline.
-For an itemized checklist how to select the best landing page software, check out this buyer’s guide.
+For an itemized checklist how to select the best post-click landing page software, check out this buyer’s guide.

-In a saturated market, many providers claim to be best of breed and enterprise-ready.
+Many providers claim to be best of breed and enterprise-ready.
 It’s your job to recognize complete solutions and evaluate the options as they relate to your pain points:

 - AMP framework to build fast-loading pages and improve the user experience